endurantgames/cosmiclegends/src/classes/twins.md

 ![Adam-42, a.k.a.
 O.O.P.F.](art/jeshields/monstrosity.png "Adam-42, a.k.a.
 O.O.P.F."){.class}
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-## Totem Abilities {.class}
+## Twin Abilities {.class}

 Each Volume, you gain a new ability from your class.
-Your Totem Abilities show your increasing distance from humanity.
+Your Twin Abilities show your
 Each ability can be chosen only once.

 ### Prime Ability

-Your hero has the **Force of Nature** Prime ability common to all Totems.
+Your hero has the **TBD** Prime ability common to all Twins.

 :::::: {.ability-list .prime }::::::::::
-Does Whatever a Totem Can

-:   When you use your Core or Nova Power Words in a Power Stunt
-    or Combo roll, add 2 dice to as if you had a skill or fighting style that applied to such a use.
+TBD

+:   To be determined.

 ::::::::::::::::::::::::::::::::::::::::::